Search waiting | Matsusada Precision

 A Marx generator is a type of high voltage generator circuit.
 It is used to generate even higher voltage impulses from high voltage DC.

 A Marx generator is a circuit consisting of a resistor, a capacitor for high voltage, and a spark gap (electrode).
-When high voltage electricity is applied to this circuit, multiple capacitors are charged simultaneously.
+When high-voltage electricity is applied to this circuit, multiple capacitors are charged simultaneously.
 Eventually, when the charging voltage becomes too high, discharge occurs between the electrodes, causing them to short-circuit.
 A short circuit causes all the capacitors to be connected in series, and a high voltage is generated by adding up the charging voltage of each capacitor.

 A Marx generator generates a very high voltage of over 100kV.
 For this reason, they are used for experiments such as simulating lightning.
 Matsusada Precision offers a wide range of high-voltage power supplies for charging the capacitors incorporated in Marx generators.